Steve Jobs taught me before employees can be creative, they have to feel psychologically safe

-I was once in a meeting with Steve Jobs where he admitted he has been wrong.
+I was once in a meeting with Steve Jobs where he admitted his fallibility.
 I was involved in the design of the common dining area at the Pixar atrium at the time, and it was an awesome trust-building moment for the team.
 We were discussing the look of the exposed steel beams and how they should relate to the overall design.

 Suddenly, Jobs stood up and started pacing around the front of the room, questioning the founding aesthetic direction he had set not just for the steel, but for the whole building.
 He asked us, “Is this aesthetic we’ve chosen the right story we want to tell?”